oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

     replicas: 2
 ```

 The operator uses an "introspection" job to discover details about the WebLogic domain configuration, such as the list of clusters and network access points.
-The job pod for the introspector is generated using the `serverPod` entries for the administration server.
-Because the administration server name is not known until the introspection step is complete, the value of the `$(SERVER_NAME)` variable for the introspection job will be "introspector".
+The job pod for the introspector is generated using the `serverPod` entries for the Administration Server.
+Because the Administration Server name is not known until the introspection step is complete, the value of the `$(SERVER_NAME)` variable for the introspection job will be "introspector".